 The winner — by a large margin — was Cloudflare.

 Since switching to Cloudflare, Chan says that 9GAG’s performance issues have become a thing of the past.
 The improvement is especially noticeable in Southeast Asia, where 9GAG used to suffer from significant lag in regions like the Philippines.
-Today, thanks to the proximity of Cloudflare’s servers in the area — and over 165 points of presence around the world — 9GAG’s content reaches its visitors much faster and more reliably.
+Today, thanks to the proximity of Cloudflare’s servers in the area — and its overall network spanning 200 cities across the world — 9GAG’s content reaches its visitors much faster and more reliably.
 Better yet, 9GAG has seen roughly 30% cost savings on its CDN bill since switching to Cloudflare.

 Cloudflare is built around innovative technology, but there’s no substitute for having a team of experts on call.
 Chan says that on the rare occasion he’s had reason to contact Cloudflare support, his experience has set Cloudflare even further apart from the competition.